The Go-To Place for CFSA Training Schedules & Updates

 Parents: Click here to access Course Storm - Child Welfare Training Academy's online training catalog where you can register any time, day or night.

-CFSA Staff: CISA Training is your one-stop resource for all your FACES.net training needs.
-We also offer One Drive for Business and Skype for Business training classes.When you visit here, you will find the latest available FACES comprehensive training opportunities for CFSA and private agency staff to maintain effective documentation of clinical information in the District’s Statewide Automated Child Welfare Information System (SACWIS).
+CFSA Staff: CISA Training is your one-stop resource for all your FACES.net and STAAND training needs.
+We also offer One Drive for Business and Skype for Business training classes.When you visit here, you will find the latest available FACES comprehensive training opportunities for CFSA and private agency staff to maintain effective documentation of clinical information in the District’s Comprehensive Child Welfare Information System (CCWIS).

 To get started: